Beer Yeast (Wheat, IPA, Stout, Belgian)

 - Commercial Liquid Yeast: which has a shelf life of 1 week.
 If you are buying imported yeast, it might be difficult

 - Self-propagated cultures: You could take some yeast sediment (trub) from your previous batch, wash the yeast, and maintain the culture.
-As long as you are able to keep it in the refrigerator and feed it every 3rd day, you can keep it for years.
+As long as you can keep it in the refrigerator and feed it every 3rd day, you can keep it for years.

-- Slants: Seasoned pro home brewers are able to maintain their own slant bank in agar medium for 3 years by freezing them.
-Too.
+- Slants: Seasoned pro home brewers can maintain their slant bank in agar medium for 3 years by freezing them.
 Home oven-dried yeast is usually able to survive 1 month of storage.

 Please drop a comment if you need further details.